-On the left-hand admin panel click on Settings and select the Simple Blog Stats option.
-This will pull up the main settings page.
+On the left-hand admin panel, click on Settings and select the Simple Blog Stats option.

-To perform the next method you will need access to your cPanel, which is provided to you by your web host when you create an account with them.
-You need to access your theme’s functions.php file and edit the code.
+However, to perform the next method you will need access to your website’s cPanel.
+The login information is provided to you by your web host when you create an account with them.
+You need to access your theme’s functions file and edit the code.

 Let’s start by logging into the cPanel and clicking on the File Manager option.
 The File Manager will allow you to access all of the files related to your website.

-You have two options to choose from when deciding how to add the code.
+You are now ready to begin adding code and for that, you have two options to choose from.
 You can create a template tag or create a shortcode.
 I will provide the code for both, but you only need one.

 Don’t Be Afraid to Share Your Stats